 Olhos de Água, in Alcanena

-This river beach owes its name to the source of the Alviela river, which rises to the surface a few meters higher up with clear, fresh waters.
-Although it’s a delight for kids and adults alike, is particularly popular with youngsters because here they can stand up and see the bottom.
+This river beach owes its name to the source of the Alviela River, which rises to the surface a few meters higher up with clear, fresh waters.
+Although it’s a delight for kids and adults alike, it’s particularly popular with the younger ones because here they can stand up and see the bottom.

-Other must-see attractions in the vicinity are the Centro de Ciência Viva do Alviela and the Gruta da Canada, inhabited by thousands and thousands of bats.
+Other must-see attractions in the vicinity are the Alviela Living Science Center and the Gruta da Canada, inhabited by thousands and thousands of bats.

-River Beach of Fraga da Pegada, in Macedo de Cavaleiros
+Fraga da Pegada River Beach, in Macedo de Cavaleiros

 Far from the capital, in Bragança, you’ll find one of the river beaches with the most Blue Flags in Europe and, amazingly, with an average water temperature of 22ºC.

-Water sports such as windsurfing are very common for those who choose this place to spend their summer vacation.
+Water sports such as windsurfing are very common for those who choose this place to spend their summer vacations.

 Fragas de São Simão River Beach, in Figueiró dos Vinhos